lane711/sonicjs/README.md

 ## Deployment

 Deployment is basically the same as any regular Node.js/Express project.
 The project has successfully been deployed to Heroku, NodeChef, Amazon EC2 and others.
-I recommend using a process manager like PM2 or similar of you are deploying on a self managed server (like EC2).
+I recommend using a process manager like PM2 or similar if you are deploying on a self managed server (like EC2).

 ## Versioning